 A general program, which includes course work only (i.e. does not require writing a thesis).

 Please note that most of the Master’s Degree courses and seminars are held in Hebrew.

-- The course list for the current academic year can be found here. (in Hebrew)
+- The course list for the current academic year (in Hebrew)

-- A list of M.A. theses completed under the auspices of the Cohn Institute in previous years can be found here.
+- A list of M.A. theses completed under the auspices of the Cohn Institute in previous years.